freeCodeCamp/freeCodeCamp/guide/english/python/data-structures/strings/index.md

 ---
 title: The Python Strings
 ---
+# Strings
-Python allows `str` objects, or _strings_, to be expressed in a few different ways:
+Python allows `str` objects, or [_strings_](https://docs.python.org/2/library/string.html), to be expressed in a few different ways:

-*   Single quotes: `'Single quote strings can have "double" quotes inside.'`
+*   Single quotes:

+        `'Single quote strings can have "double" quotes inside.'`

-*   Double quotes: `"Double quote strings can have 'single' quotes inside."`
+*   Double quotes:

+        `"Double quote strings can have 'single' quotes inside."`

 *   Triple quoted:

         """Triple quoted strings can span multiple lines.